ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/index.md

 | `double` | 1.0     |

 Description
-:   Frequency to publish costmap to topic.
+:   Frequency (Hz) at which the costmap is published to a topic.
+    Higher values provide more frequent updates for visualization and debugging but increase bandwidth usage.

 ### **`resolution`**